Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 - Tutor support was there to help me to troubleshoot especially John who helped me to fix a bug that bothers my app for a long time.
 - My friends who keeps on motivating me when I am almost giving up.

 ## **Note to Assesor**

 Thank you for your time for viewing my project.
-This is my resubmission project and Its been a tough times I can say.
+This is my resubmission project and Its been a tough times I can say since I got Covid during this process.
+This will be my last project and I would like to thank you and the assesor team for keeping the students motivated and work hard on our projects.
+Again, thank u so much!
 I hope u are having a great time during this period.
 All the best!
 Cheers!